ophub/amlogic-s9xxx-armbian/documents/README.md

 #### 8.2.2 Installation method for FastRhino R66S

-Use tools such as Rufus or balenaEtcher to write the Armbian system image to microSD, then plug the microSD with the written system into the device to use.
+Use Rufus or balenaEtcher to write the Armbian system image to a microSD card, then insert it into the device.

 #### 8.2.3 Installation method for FastRhino R68S

-- Download the [RKDevTool](https://github.com/ophub/kernel/releases/download/tools/FastRhino_r68s_RKDevTool_Release_v2.86___DriverAssitant_v5.1.1.tar.gz) tool and driver, unzip and install the DriverAssistant driver program, and open the RKDevTool tool for standby.
+- Download the [RKDevTool](https://github.com/ophub/kernel/releases/download/tools/FastRhino_r68s_RKDevTool_Release_v2.86___DriverAssitant_v5.1.1.tar.gz) tool and driver.
+Unzip, install the DriverAssistant driver, and open RKDevTool.
-- In the shutdown state of R68s, insert the USB male-to-male cable first, then press and hold the Recovery key and plug in the 12V power supply, release the Recovery key after two seconds, the flashing tool will `discover a LOADER device`.
+- With R68s powered off, connect the USB male-to-male cable, press and hold the Recovery key, then plug in the 12V power supply.
+Release the Recovery key after two seconds — the flashing tool should `discover a LOADER device`.
-- Right-click in the blank space of the RKDevTool tool operation interface to add an item.
+- Right-click in the blank area of the RKDevTool interface to add an item.
-- The address is `0x00000000`, the name is `armbian`, and the path is to select the `armbian.img` system file.
+- Set address to `0x00000000`, name to `armbian`, and path to the `armbian.img` system file.
-- Select the added armbian line, `deselect other lines`, and click `execute` to write.
+- Select the armbian entry, `deselect all other entries`, and click `execute` to write.
-- Supplement: If other systems have been written into eMMC, please erase them in advanced features first, and then write the Armbian system.
-If it cannot be erased, write the `MiniLoaderAll.bin` bootloader file again first, then enter `MASKROM` to write the Armbian system.
-MiniLoaderAll.bin boot file settings: address `0xCCCCCCCC`, name `Loader`, path selects the `MiniLoaderAll.bin` file in the Image directory of the RKDevTool flashing tool.
+- Note: If another system exists on eMMC, erase it first via Advanced Features before writing Armbian.
+If erasure fails, reflash the `MiniLoaderAll.bin` bootloader first, then enter `MASKROM` mode to write Armbian.
+MiniLoaderAll.bin settings: address `0xCCCCCCCC`, name `Loader`, path to the `MiniLoaderAll.bin` file in the Image directory of RKDevTool.

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/202970301-d798677b-e875-4971-ac8f-ee58b2a1e686.png width="200" /><br />